 - China Perspectives is an anonymous peer-reviewed scholarly journal advised by an editorial board, published by the CEFC (French Centre for Research on Contemporary China).
-In accordance with the CEFC’s mission, it publishes articles relating to the political, economic, social and cultural developments of the contemporary Chinese world (PRC, Taiwan, Hong Kong, Macao, Overseas Chinese), and combining first-hand research with the theoretical perspective of social science.
+In accordance with the CEFC’s mission, it publishes articles relating to the contemporary political, economic, social, and cultural developments of the PRC, Taiwan, Hong Kong, Macao, as well as Overseas Chinese communities.

-- Articles should reflect the results of original research, and not have been previously published in any form.
+- Articles should combine first-hand research with the theoretical perspective of social science, reflect the results of original research, and not have been previously published in any form.

-- Copyrights.
-By accepting that her/his article be published in China Perspectives and Perspectives chinoises, the author agrees to grant exclusive copyright (in French and English languages) for the accepted article to the journal.
-Copyright includes the text, the pictures and all illustrations and additional material.
-Exclusive copyright is granted for both the paper and the electronic versions of the journal.
+- Copyright.
+By accepting the publication of their article in China Perspectives, the author agrees to grant exclusive copyright to the journal regarding this article.
+Copyright covers the manuscript, the pictures and all illustrations and additional material.
+Exclusive copyright is granted for both paper and electronic versions of the paper.

 II.
 Evaluation Procedure